Introduction -Personal Incidental Expenses

 Other things to think about

-If any of the overnight expenses that you claim are not exempt, you may have to report the costs to HMRC.
-In turn, you will need to deduct and pay tax and National Insurance on these.
+If any overnight expenses you claim are not exempt, you may have to report the costs to HMRC.
+You will need to deduct and pay tax and National Insurance on these.

 What you must do